Iranian crewed spacecraft

 According to Iran's Space Administrator, this program was put on hold in 2017 indefinitely.

 According to unofficial Chinese internet sources, an Iranian participation in the future Chinese space station program has been under discussion.
 Currently Iran doesn't have a medium lift rocket similar to Long March 2F, GSLV Mk III and H-IIA.
 Therefore, developing of full scale spacecraft able to dock with any station is unlikely by Iran due to the lack of equipment.

+On 6 December, 2023 Iran launched live animals into space in a capsule mounted on a new type of rocket called "Salman".
+Al Jazeera reported that the Iranian government says this is in line with its current 10 year program to revive its human space program.
+Iran's telecommunications director claims the effort is to send at least one Iranian astronaut to space in a fully indigenous crewed spacecraft on a fully indigenous rocket by 2029.